 And that’s why you have to get it right.
 Not only do you need a policy, but you need the right amount of coverage.
 Buying a flat amount of coverage and hoping for the best isn’t a strategy.
-There are specific numbers that go into determining how much life insurance you need.
+There are specific numbers that go into determining how much life insurance you really need.
 There are even numbers that can reduce the amount you need.

-Calculate what that number is, compare it with any life insurance you currently have, and get busy buying a policy to cover the amount you don’t have.
+Calculate what that number is, compare it with any life insurance you currently have and get busy buying a policy to cover the amount you don’t have.
 I’ll not only show you how much that is, but also where you can get the lowest cost life insurance possible.

-Now that you have an idea how much life insurance you need, the next step is to get quotes from top life insurance companies for their best life insurance products.
+Now that you have an idea of how much life insurance you need, the next step is to get quotes from top life insurance companies for their best life insurance products.
 And the best way to get the most coverage for the lowest premium is by getting quotes from several companies.
 Use the quote tool below from our life insurance partner to get those offers:

 What to Consider when Purchasing Life Insurance

 To answer the question of how much life insurance do I need, you’ll first need to break down the factors that will give you the magic number.
 You can use a rule of thumb, like the popularly quoted buy 10 times your annual income, but that’s little more than a rough estimate.
-If you use that as your guide, you may even end up paying for more coverage than you need, or worse – not have enough insurance.
+If you use that as your guide, you may even end up paying for more coverage than you need, or worse – not having enough insurance.